ccolle/TransAm/_posts/2017-05-18-day-002-oak-ridge-campsite-westmoreland-state-park.markdown

 After eating my breakfast on a bench in front of the food lion, the day could begin.

 The first part of the day I rode on smooth black roads with a bright yellow double stripe in the middle, meandering through forests and over hills.
-As I passed Fredericksburg the road widened to a 55 mph double lane one which diminished cycling comfort considerably.
+As I passed Fredericksburg the road widened to a 55 mph double lane and cycling comfort dimished considerably.
 Although I should mention that most cars were leaving a big gap when passing me, sometimes driving completely on the other side of the road.

 I pulled over at a gas station to refuel on water.